spapicchio/WebInt/README.md

 ## Assignment 2

-The firs assignment was to build a web application fully responsive that could be used by the university (Eurecom, Sophia Antipolis, France)
+The second assignment was to build a web application fully responsive in VUE hat could be used by the university (Eurecom, Sophia Antipolis, France).